Homotopy theory for algebras over polynomial monads: Admissible monads on compactly generated model categories

 \begin{proof}By definition of a transfer, a map of $T$-algebras $f$ is defined to be a weak equivalence (resp. fibration) precisely when $U_T(f)$ is a weak equivalence (resp. fibration) in $\Ee$.
 Cofibrations of $T$-algebras are defined by the left lifting property with respect to trivial fibrations.
 In order to show that these three classes define a model structure on $\Alg_T$, the main difficulty consists in proving the existence of cofibration/trivial fibration (resp. trivial cofibration/fibration) factorisations.
 For this we apply Quillen's small object argument to the image $F_T(I)$ (resp. $F_T(J)$) of a generating set $I$ (resp. $J$) for the cofibrations (resp. trivial cofibrations) of $\Ee$.
 The following two points have to be shown:\begin{enumerate}\item[(i)]The domains of the maps in $F_T(I)$ (resp. $F_T(J)$) are small with respect to the saturation of $F_T(I)$ (resp. $F_T(J)$) under cobase change and transfinite composition in $\Alg_T$;\item[(ii)]The saturation of $F_T(J)$ under cobase change and transfinite composition in $\Alg_T$ stays within the class of weak equivalences.\end{enumerate} Since the forgetful functor $U_T$ preserves filtered colimits, an adjunction argument and the $K$-smallness of the objects of $\Ee$ yield (i).
 Moreover, Lemma \ref{transfinite} and the $K$-perfectness of the weak equivalences in $\Ee$ yield (ii).

 If the transferred model structure on $\Alg_T$ is (relatively) left proper then the left Quillen functor $F_T$ takes cofibrations in $\Ee$ to (relative) $h$-cofibrations in $\Alg_T$ by Lemma \ref{leftproper}.
 Conversely, assume that $F_T(u)$ is a (relative) $h$-cofibration for each generating cofibration $u$.
 Note first that the forgetful functor $U_T$ preserves transfinite compositions since it preserves filtered colimits.
-It follows then from the $K$-perfectness of the class of weak equivalences and the $K$-admissibility of $T$ that cobase change along a transfinite composition of free $T$-algebra extensions of the form $R\to R[u,\alpha]$ preserves weak equivalences (between $T$-algebras with underlying cofibrant domain and codomain).
+It follows then from the $K$-perfectness of the class of weak equivalences and the $K$-admissibility of $T$ that cobase change along a transfinite composition of free $T$-algebra extensions of the form $R\to R[u,\alpha]$ preserves weak equivalences (between $U_T$-cofibrant $T$-algebras).
 But any cofibration in $\Alg_T$ is retract of such a transfinite composition.
-Thus, $\Alg_T$ is (relatively) left proper.\end{proof}
+Thus, $\Alg_T$ is (relatively) left proper.